A New Year

 What is it that we celebrate when one year descends below the horizon of time while the next is rising beyond it?
 In a sense, nothing.
 Nothing really changes at this point.
 Its signification appears to come from its convenience at the end of the calendar, rather than from some real (as opposed to artificial) event, like the winter solstice, or the first full moon of the Summer equinox.

 Yet, there is something to be said, however briefly, about its very artificiality, a word we would be wise to remember, shares an etymology with artifice, and both of these with art; that is, with the creation of something new and symbolically powerful.
 The celebration of new years is an artifice of the human imagination, sure, but this does not empty if of meaning, but rather, opens a space where it can become meaningful.

 What meaning do we grant it?
-New year is simultaneously requiem and celebration.

 New years is a requiem for the year, for dashed hopes, squashed aspirations, and unmet goals; a chance for us to bury our past failures, regrets, and disappointments, and let them sail off with Charon, heading for oblivion.
 We wanted to lose 10kg, build that deck, and become a more attentive partner, but our aspirations were not met with equivalent strength of will.
 No matter, that was then, and this is now.
 Now is the time to restart and not let these things hold one back.